AkshithSagar/MyMovieList/Sprint3.md

 * Then the second step is to store the path of the file in our database
 * We are utilising the TempFile API that has been introduced in Go version 1.11

+### User Activities
+* The functionalities that we are implementing for the user are login, register and delete a user